 7. COMPARABLE-STORE SALES :

-Comparable-Store sales refer to the revenues of a brand generated by a Retail store in the last period compared to revenues generated in a similar period in the past.
+Comparable-Store sales refer to the revenues of a brand generated by a given store in one period compared to revenues generated in a similar period.

-Franchise Managers use Comparable-Store Sales to measure sales growth and evaluate the performance of existing stores relative to a new store.
+Franchise Managers often use Comparable-Store Sales to measure sales growth and evaluate the performance of existing stores relative to newer locations.

-By comparing sales over different time periods, Franchise Managers can determine the performance of a store.
-Comparable-store sales not only give a picture of the performance of a store in a given region, but they can also give an idea of the performance of a store within the overall network.
+By comparing sales over different time periods, Franchise Managers can better understand the performance of a store, as comparable-store sales not only give a picture of the performance of a store in a given region, but of the performance of a store within the overall network.

-It is an essential indicator to know the health of your points of sale and to build a successful store network.
+This is an essential indicator of the health of your points of sale.

 8. NET PROFIT

-Formula: Total revenue – Total expenses = Net Profit
+Net Profit = Total revenue – Total expenses

-You will be able to create an emulation between stores and quickly identify the processes that bring the most value to your business.
-Data will be used not only to monitor the performance of your business, but also to reinforce all tools and processes implemented within your network, and to strengthen the attractiveness of your franchise to potential candidates for opening a new store.
+You will be able to create an emulation between locations and quickly identify the processes that bring the most value to your business.